How To Reduce Food Waste & Save Money Too!

 OK, no household is perfect.
 You’ve carefully purchased the food you felt your family would eat but then ‘life happens’.

 An impromptu invite to a dinner party, a school function, or illness means you might not be cooking at home on nights you’d planned.
-Or maybe fresh produce spoiled much quicker than it should.
+Or maybe fresh produce spoiled much quicker than you thought.

 And sometimes that bag of salad or leftover green beans just get pushed to the back of the refrigerator and forgotten until it’s not fit to eat.